 Techs employed by a LTC pharmacy may also update an “E-Kit” or an Emergency Kit for each facility.

-These E-Kits were stocked with a 7-10 day supply of the most common medications each facility uses.
-The contents of each kit are determined by the pharmacy based on data from each facilities medication usage.
+These E-Kits were stocked with a 4-10 day supply of the most common medications each facility may use.
+The contents of each kit are determined by the managment at the nursing facility, with input from the pharmacy based on data from each facilities medication past and/or expected usage.

 Nurses at each facility could take from the E-Kit if a new medication was prescribed and the patient needed to start taking it right away.

-After taking from the E-Kit, the nursing home staff would fax the medication orders to the pharmacy.
+Before or after taking from the E-Kit, the nursing home staff would fax the medication orders to the pharmacy.
 The pharmacy would then dispense the new medication and it would be delivered on the next scheduled delivery.